wp-plugins/worldcurrency/readme.txt

 There are no screenshots for this plugin, but there is a full demo on the [Plugin's Homepage](http://www.cometicucinoilweb.it/blog/en/worldcurrency-plugin-for-wordpress/)

 == Changelog ==

+= 1.8 (29th February 2012) =
+* Fix: ajax was not working if wordpress admin is under forced SSL with: define('FORCE_SSL_LOGIN', true);
+* Added: possibility to choose to make ajax calls over SSL
+* Added: Fijian dollar (FJD) - if using historic rates you shuld delete "wc_rates" custom field in each post to have it updated with the new currency

 = 1.7 (28th February 2012) =
 * Fix: now plugin uses wordpress ajax handler and should work also with wp-config.php in different locations